-Unit Name Operation User Interface Hive is a data warehouse infrastructure software that ca create interaction between user and HDFS.
-The user interfaces tha Hive supports are Hive Web UI, Hive command line, and Hive HI Insight (In Windows server).
-Meta Store Hive chooses respective database servers to store the schema or Metadata of tables, databases, columns in a table, the data types, and HDFS mapping.
-HiveQL Process Engine HiveQL is similar to SQL for querying on schema info of the Metastore.
-It is one of the replacements of traditional approace for MapReduce program.
+Unit Name Operation User Interface Hive is a data warehouse infrastructure software that can create interaction between user and HDFS.
+The user interfaces that Hive supports are Hive Web UI, Hive command line, and Hive HD Insight (In Windows server).
+Meta Store Hive chooses respective database servers to store the schema or Metadata of tables, databases, columns in a table, their data types, and HDFS mapping.
+HiveQL Process Engine HiveQL is similar to SQL for querying on schema info on the Metastore.
+It is one of the replacements of traditional approach for MapReduce program.
 Instead of writing MapReduce program in Java, we can write a query for MapReduce job and process it.
-Execution Engine The conjunction part of HiveQL process Engine an MapReduce is Hive Execution Engine.
-Execution engine processes the query and generates results as same as MapReduce results. uses the flavor of MapReduce.
-HDFS or HBASE Hadoop distributed file system or HBASE are the da storage techniques to store data into file system.
+Execution Engine The conjunction part of HiveQL process Engine and MapReduce is Hive Execution Engine.
+Execution engine processes the query and generates results as same as MapReduce results.
+It uses the flavor of MapReduce.
+HDFS or HBASE Hadoop distributed file system or HBASE are the data storage techniques to store data into file system.